-After the recent watchOS 5 update, Apple's wearable can now track more types of workouts than ever before - however, it's still running that takes front and center on the device.
-And, if you're anything like us, your runs are filled with mini-stops for road crossings, pedestrian traffic and maybe even the odd break to catch your breath.
+If you're anything like us, your running or cycling workouts are filled with mini-stops for road crossings, pedestrian traffic, and maybe even the odd break to catch your breath.

 It can be frustrating having to manually pause and restart tracking every 30 seconds, however, and that's where Auto Pause comes in handy.

 Below are instructions on how to enable it, and details on how it works.